pal-analytics/bank_loan_project/Bank Loan Project/README.md

 ## 🙌 Acknowledgment

-This project was inspired by a YouTube tutorial from the channel **Data Tutorials**, which provided the base structure for analysis.
+This project was inspired by a YouTube tutorial from the channel **Data Tutorials**.
+I followed their structure for learning purposes and customized the queries and analysis as part of my own practice project.
-All calculations, design, and explanations were independently replicated and customized for learning purposes.
+Grateful for their clear guidance that helped me understand the complete SQL + EXCEL analytics workflow.
 The dataset used here is **anonymized** and intended purely for educational demonstration.

 ---